 I wanted to research on why this was a trend and the results are quite interesting.

 It is not a surprise that a lot of sites especially the new ones what to be more competitive and be part of the Alexa master race.

 The main goal of these websites is to reach as wide of an audience as they can and will do anything to do so.
 The authors, publishers, and owners want to do any optimization in the client or server side without understanding if it is needed just because a click bait article describe to them using a CDN makes your site blazing fast while is true, it does not make the content or subject great.

-In my opinion, a blog succeed when it has great content that is a good read and grows when such reads are served constantly.
-I think most people learn this only after a bit of an experience and will be misled and given wrong information till clickbait is the trend to get views.
+A blog succeeds when it has great content that is a delightful read and grows when such reads are served constantly.
+Most people learn this only after a bit of an experience and will be misled and given inaccurate information till clickbait is the trend to get views.

 I can understand a publisher’s mind they want to be out there and seen, noticed and seen some sites even personal blogs that turned completely clickbait just to gain views and immediate popularity, while other who had blogs gave up just because it got harder when it came to maintaining one and decided to shut it down when it was difficult.
 Yes, this is a sad reality, people give up too fast and want everything instantly.

 When to use one

 You might be already familiar with the concept to a CDN, if yes, then skip this if not then continue with the read.